This Homemade Hamburger Helper is easy to make, requires no fancy ingredients, is ready in 30 minutes, and is a meal the whole family will love!

 Stir in the milk, broth, macaroni and tomato sauce.
 Bring to a boil, cover and reduce heat to a simmer.
 Cook for 10-12 minutes or until pasta is tender.
 Stir occasionally to prevent sticking.

 Stir in cheddar cheese until melted.

-* If using a whole wheat macaroni you may need to add in more liquid while cooking.
+- If using whole wheat elbow pasta you may need to add more liquid while cooking.